dipto0321/py-tic-tac-toe/README.md

 # TIC-TAC-TOE

-This is a tic-tac-toe terminal based game develop in python
+> This is a tic-tac-toe terminal based game develop in python [Live Demo](https://Python-version-tic-tac-toe.dipto0321.repl.run)

 ### Screencast